Neonatal lupus erythematosus: Screening

 Screening includes testing for maternal antibodies and evaluating for heart block in utero.
 Universal screening is not recommended.
 Screening is usually performed when there is a higher likelihood for neonatal lupus such as individuals who are more likely to have antibodies due to autoimmune diseases or individuals who have had prior pregnancies complicated with neonatal lupus.
 If a fetus develops heart block, screening for maternal antibodies can be considered.
 Monitoring for heart block can be done using a fetal echocardiogram.

 Management

 Infants with neonatal lupus are managed with supportive care.
 This means treating or monitoring the symptoms that can occur from this disease.
 For example, avoiding sunlight so that the infant's rash won't worsen.
 Many of the manifestations are transient, but once complete heart block occurs, it is irreversible.
 Heart block can be managed in utero if diagnosed during pregnancy.
+Complete heart block (CHB) carries a 9-25% risk of fetal demise; once it has onset, most children will require a pacemaker, and they face the possibility of developing heart failure due to CHB-related cardiomyopathy.
 Infants born to mothers with anti-Ro/SSA and anti-La/SSB should have an ECG performed to check for heart abnormalities if none were seen while in the uterus.